fqantonio/aqua/PROCEDURE.md

 # AFTER OPERATIONS

-- Clean as much as possible with fresh water: be carefull with the entrances of water above the covers
+- Clean as much as possible with fresh water: be carefull with the entrances of water above the covers;
-- Unscrew the bujons: check for water inside by lifting aqua up to almost the horizontal (60º at least);
+- Unscrew the bujons: check for water inside by lifting aqua up to almost the horizontal (60º at least, until 90º);
-- collect tools and utensils in the bag and box
+- collect tools and utensils in the bag and box;
-- put everything in the trolley
+- put everything in the trolley;
 - Use the wooden platform to help you get AQUA into the vehicle (if needed);
+- Charge AQUA;
-- Charge AQUA.
+- Charge AA radio batteries;
 - Conclude the report.